cidxb/metsuke/README.md

 ## Why Metsuke?
 Enhancing Human-AI Collaboration 🤝

 Working effectively with AI coding assistants requires clear communication and shared context.
+Metsuke is designed to work synergistically with AI coding assistants.
+Its structured approach using `PROJECT_PLAN.yaml` is particularly effective when the AI assistant also operates under a structured protocol (like RIPER-5) that emphasizes clear planning, execution, and review phases.
+This combination helps ensure predictable, reliable, and aligned collaboration.
 Metsuke bridges the gap by providing a structured framework based on a `PROJECT_PLAN.yaml` file, leading to significant benefits for both the human developer and the AI:

 **For the Human Developer:** 🧑‍💻